 How to Use the First Conditional

-The Conditional Type I is used to talk about things which are possible in the present or the future.
+The Conditional sentences type 1 is used to talk about things which are possible in the present or the future.
 It is generally used for things which may happen.

 If you study hard, you will pass your exams.